 - 2003: Earth Studies won the Best New Program Award by the Colorado Alliance for Environmental Education

-Thanks: Along with fees paid by participating schools and districts, the Earth Studies program over the past eleven years has been supported through grants and major donations by the David & Lucile Packard Foundation, Mercy West Ministry Fund, Pueblo Day Nursery Children’s Foundation, Kathy & Alex Martinez, Sierra Club Youth in Wilderness, Chris Hulett & Sarah Felt, El Pomar Foundation, Anne Stokes-Hochberg, Tony Grampsas Youth Services, New Belgium Foundation, National Automobile Dealers Charitable Foundation, the City and County of Pueblo, Burt Foundation, Xcel Energy, Target, Evraz Corporation, ENT Credit Union, United Way of Pueblo County, Kathryn Higgins, Patrick & Mindy Meiering and donations by numerous MPEC members.
+Thanks: Along with fees paid by participating schools and districts, the Earth Studies program over the past many years has been supported through grants and major donations by the David & Lucile Packard Foundation, Mercy West Ministry Fund, Pueblo Day Nursery Children’s Foundation, Kathy & Alex Martinez, Sierra Club Youth in Wilderness, Chris Hulett & Sarah Felt, El Pomar Foundation, Anne Stokes-Hochberg, Tony Grampsas Youth Services, New Belgium Foundation, National Automobile Dealers Charitable Foundation, the City and County of Pueblo, Burt Foundation, Xcel Energy, Target, Evraz Corporation, ENT Credit Union, United Way of Pueblo County, Kathryn Higgins, Patrick & Mindy Meiering and donations by numerous MPEC members.